Selective inference after convex clustering with $\ell_1$ penalization: The p -dimensional case

 The proposed test controls the type I error rate: in all situations where there is no signal (that is, for $\nu=0$ or $j \in \{2, 3\}$), the empirical $p$-value distribution is close to the uniform distribution on $[0,1]$ ($y=x$).
 Under the alternative hypothesis (i.e. for $j=1$ and $\nu>0$), our proposed test is able to detect some signal for $\nu \geq 2$.
 For $\nu=1$ the signal is too small to be detected.

-In contrast, the naive Wilcoxon test yields severely anti-conservative $p$-values in absence of signal.
+In contrast, the naive Student test yields severely anti-conservative $p$-values in absence of signal.
 This test is naturally much more sensitive than our proposed test.
-However, it should be noted that one cannot compare the power of the two tests, since the Wilcoxon test fails to control type I error.
+However, one cannot compare the power of the two tests, since the Student test fails to control the type I error.
+It should also be noted that while our proposed test is reasonably powerful when $\rho=0$ (corresponding to independent variables, as studied in Section \ref{subsubsubsection:example:p:dim}), it loses power as $\rho$ increases.
+Our proposed method gains some power for $\rho=0$ as $n$ increases from $100$ to $1000$.

+However, when $\rho > 0$, the power of our test deteriorates as $n$ increases.
+Our numerical investigations indicate that this is certainly due to the impact of the third variable on the conditioning event $\left\{\scrM \bD_{\sigma} \vec(\Y) \leq \lambda \scrm\right\}$.
+More precisely, the truncation interval $[\V^{-}, \V^{+}]$ (see Section \ref{subsection:construction:test} and its extension to the multidimensional case in Section \ref{subsubsubsection:construction:p:dim}) is substantially reduced due to the order constraint in \eqref{eq:equi:conditions:trois} for the third variable.
+Note that when $\rho=0$ and we test for the first variable, the third variable does not impact the conditioning and thus does not impact $[\V^{-}, \V^{+}]$, as explained in Section \ref{subsubsubsection:example:p:dim}.
+This is why this specific issue arises for $\rho > 0$.

-Regarding the influence of $n$: our proposed method does not gain much power as $n$ increases from $100$ to $1000$.
-This is consistent with the fact that the signal is not different across values of $n$, see Figure~\ref{fig:signal-scenario1}.
-For $n=1000$, the Wilcoxon test is able to distinguish the signal from the noise when $\rho=0$ and actually becomes well-calibrated for $\Y_{.2}$ when $\nu \neq 0$.
-However, due to the correlation between $\Y_{.1}$ and $\Y_{.3}$, the Wilcoxon test is anti-conservative for $\Y_{.3}$.
+For $n=1000$, the Student test is able to distinguish the signal from the noise when $\rho=0$ and actually becomes well-calibrated for $\Y_{.2}$ when $\nu \neq 0$.
+However, due to the correlation between $\Y_{.1}$ and $\Y_{.3}$, the Student test is anti-conservative for $\Y_{.3}$ when $\rho > 0$.